The Buffer Buster: YouTube Buffering Fix on Mobile Network

 A: Rarely.
 A VPN adds an additional step for your data to take, and often can actually slow down your connection.
 It's usually better to stream without a VPN for speed.

-Q: How can I checked my mobile data swiftness?
+Q: How can I check my mobile data speed?

 A: Look for "speed test" in your browser or app store and conduct a test.
 If your download speed is consistently below 5 Mbps you will probably have buffering problems in HD videos.